 Requirement: Strawson Ltd. wanted to reduce energy cost as an overhead to the business and improve their understanding of energy consumption.
 Jake used NFU Energy to carry out an on-site energy efficiency audit through E.ON, their energy supplier.

 What happened?
 NFU Energy engineer Jim Allen visited the site to assess the areas of primary energy use and advise where they could become more energy efficient and save money.
 Jake received an action list detailing the areas of energy use where he could make improvements and the associated potential cost savings.
 These totalled £38,000 a year and included:

-- Compressed air control and leak detection – potential saving of £5,000 a year.
+- Compressed air control and leak detection – a potential saving of £5,000 a year.

-- Voltage optimisation – potential saving of £5,000 per year.
+- Voltage optimisation – a potential saving of £5,000 per year.

 Name: Guy Poskitt, MH Poskitt

 Region: Goole, East Riding of Yorkshire